 When putting a Pilot on a unit, put it beneath the unit's stack with each Pilot's text box in view.
-(Diagram, p.2.)
-Pilots may only pilot units that match the subtype given after the Pilot symbol () and before the word "Pilot"
+Pilots may only pilot units that match the subtype given after the Pilot symbol (+++) and before the word "Pilot".